NFL's 32 top surprises, and rating whether each will continue

 The surprise: A turnover-generating defense.

 The verdict: REAL.
 There's no way it can continue to come up with game-sealing turnovers in the fourth quarter every week, but the Bengals' defense has turned into a turnover machine, and that's no fluke.
 New defensive coordinator Teryl Austin spent all summer yelling at players to go for turnovers in practice, and it has immediately paid dividends.
-This defense isn't the same as the 2017 unti, which ranked near the bottom in takeaway/giveaway differential (minus-9). -- Katherine Terrell
+This defense isn't the same as the 2017 unit, which ranked near the bottom in takeaway/giveaway differential (minus-9). -- Katherine Terrell

 Bernard a must-add in Week 3